richardrodgers/bagit/README.md

     String bagId = new Loader(inputStream, "zip").load().metadata("External-Identifier");

-## Zip Archives ##
+## Archive formats ##

-A common bag serialization supported is the ZIP archive format.
-When producing zip files, this library suppresses the file modification time attribute, in order that checksums may accurately reflect bag contents.
+Bags are commonly serialized to standard archive formats such as ZIP.
+The library supports two archive formats:
-That is, the checksum of a zipped bag is time-invariant, but content-sensitive.
+'zip' and 'tgz' and the variants 'zip.nd' and 'tgz.nd' (no date).
+If these variants are used, the library suppresses the file modification time attribute, in order that checksums of archives produced at different times may accurately reflect only bag contents.
+That is, the checksum of a zip.nd bag is time-of-archiving and file system-time-invariant, but content-sensitive.

 ## Extras ##